Chart Color Schemes

 Employment

-As of September 2025, there are 3,025 residents employed while the unemployment rate stands at 1.2% higher than Rest of NSW's rate of 3.8%.
-Workforce participation in Wauchope is somewhat lower at 56.8%, compared to Rest of NSW's 61.5%.
+As of December 2025, there are 2,986 residents employed, with an unemployment rate of 4.9%, which is 1.0% higher than Regional NSW's rate of 3.9%.
+Workforce participation in Wauchope stands at 55.7%, compared to Regional NSW's 61.3%.
 Census responses indicate that only 7.0% of residents work from home, though Covid-19 lockdown impacts should be considered.
-The leading employment industries among residents include health care & social assistance, retail trade, and construction.
+The leading employment industries among residents are health care & social assistance, retail trade, and construction.

-Wauchope shows strong specialization in health care & social assistance, with an employment share of 1.2 times the regional level.
-However, agriculture, forestry & fishing is under-represented, with only 1.7% of Wauchope's workforce compared to 5.3% in Rest of NSW.
+Wauchope has a particularly strong specialization in health care & social assistance, with an employment share of 1.2 times the regional level.
+Conversely, agriculture, forestry & fishing is under-represented, with only 1.7% of Wauchope's workforce compared to 5.3% in Regional NSW.
 The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-During the year to September 2025, the labour force increased by 0.5%, while employment declined by 0.9%, causing unemployment to rise by 1.4 percentage points.
-In contrast, Rest of NSW experienced an employment decline of 0.5% and a labour force decline of 0.1%, with a 0.4 percentage point rise in unemployment.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
+Based on AreaSearch analysis of SALM and ABS data, aggregated from broader statistical areas, during the year to December 2025, the labour force decreased by 1.1% while employment declined by 2.0%, causing unemployment to rise by 0.9 percentage points.
+In contrast, Regional NSW experienced an employment decline of 1.2% and a labour force decline of 0.8%, with a 0.4 percentage point rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Wauchope.
+These projections, covering five and ten-year periods, suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
 However, growth rates differ significantly between industry sectors.
-Applying these industry-specific projections to Wauchope's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.
+Applying these industry-specific projections to Wauchope's employment mix suggests that local employment should increase by 6.6% over five years and 13.7% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment